MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgOrganization.md

     - `[LoginPageTextVisibilitySettings <IMicrosoftGraphLoginPageTextVisibilitySettings>]`: loginPageTextVisibilitySettings
     - `[SignInPageText <String>]`: Text that appears at the bottom of the sign-in box.
 Use this to communicate additional information, such as the phone number to your help desk or a legal statement.
 This text must be in Unicode format and not exceed 1024 characters.
     - `[SquareLogo <Byte[]>]`: A square version of your company logo that appears in Windows 10 out-of-box experiences (OOBE) and when Windows Autopilot is enabled for deployment.
 Allowed types are PNG or JPEG not larger than 240 x 240 pixels and not more than 10 KB in size.
 We recommend using a transparent image with no padding around the logo.
+    - `[SquareLogoDark <Byte[]>]`: A square dark version of your company logo that appears in Windows 10 out-of-box experiences (OOBE) and when Windows Autopilot is enabled for deployment.
+Allowed types are PNG or JPEG not larger than 240 x 240 pixels and not more than 10 KB in size.
+We recommend using a transparent image with no padding around the logo.
+    - `[SquareLogoDarkRelativeUrl <String>]`: A relative URL for the squareLogoDark property that is combined with a CDN base URL from the cdnList to provide the version served by a CDN.
+Read-only.
     - `[SquareLogoRelativeUrl <String>]`: A relative URL for the squareLogo property that is combined with a CDN base URL from the cdnList to provide the version served by a CDN.
 Read-only.
     - `[UsernameHintText <String>]`: A string that shows as the hint in the username textbox on the sign-in screen.
 This text must be a Unicode, without links or code, and can't exceed 64 characters.
     - `[Id <String>]`:

-CERTIFICATEBASEDAUTHCONFIGURATION <IMicrosoftGraphCertificateBasedAuthConfiguration\[]>: Navigation property to manage certificate-based authentication configuration.
+CERTIFICATEBASEDAUTHCONFIGURATION <IMicrosoftGraphCertificateBasedAuthConfiguration[]>: Navigation property to manage certificate-based authentication configuration.
 Only a single instance of certificateBasedAuthConfiguration can be created in the collection.
   - `[Id <String>]`:
   - `[CertificateAuthorities <IMicrosoftGraphCertificateAuthority[]>]`: Collection of certificate authorities which creates a trusted certificate chain.
     - `[Certificate <Byte[]>]`: Required.
 The base64 encoded string representing the public certificate.